bgurkas/VybeCheck/README.md

 ## Roadmap
-- The minimum viable product (MVP) includes Registration and Login; Creating, Reading, Updating, and Deleting for Albums, Posting Song Snippets, Posting Comments, and Filtering to Each User's Collection.
+- The minimum viable product (MVP) includes Registration and Login; Creating, Reading, Updating, and Deleting for Albums; Posting Song Snippets; Posting Comments; and Filtering to Each User's Collection.

 ### Next Steps
 - Implementing searching and filtering features.